 Reading My Tea Leaves

-Reading My Tea Leaves is one of the most inspiring blogs run by Erin Boyle, a practicing minimalist herself.
+Reading My Tea Leaves is an inspiring blog run by Erin Boyle, a practicing minimalist herself.
 Her ideal ways of life, hacks, and minimalist lifestyle tips will prove fruitful in your attempt at Minimalism.

-Going through these blogs on Minimalism keeps the motivation up at all times.
-It makes you realize that others, along with you, are struggling at some point or another.
-N Minimalism is perfect, but we can help each other on this road.
+Reading these blogs will help keep the motivation up at all times.
+They help put things in perspective to help you realize that others, along with you, are struggling at some point or another with minimalism.

 Decluttering your life, your house, and your closets set you on the road to financial freedom.
 When you decide to live with less, there is less for you to spend on and more to save.